Turlough O'Carolan

-Although not a composer in the classical sense, Carolan is considered by many to be Ireland's national composer.
+Although not a composer in the classical sense, Carolan is considered by some to be Ireland's national composer.
 Harpers in the old Irish tradition were still living as late as 1792, and ten, including Arthur O'Neill, Patrick Quin and Donnchadh Ó hÁmsaigh, attended the Belfast Harp Festival. Ó hÁmsaigh played some of Carolan's music, but disliked it for being too modern.
 Some of Carolan's own compositions show influences of the style of continental classical music, whereas others such as Farewell to Music reflect a much older style of "Gaelic Harping".

 Biography

 Carolan was born in 1670 in Nobber, County Meath, where his father was a blacksmith.
-The family, who were said to be a branch of the Mac Brádaigh sept of County Cavan- Carolan's great-grandfather, Shane Grana O'Carrolan, was chieftain of his sept in 1607- forfeited their estates during the civil wars, and moved from Meath in 1684 to Ballyfarnon, County Roscommon, on the invitation of the family of MacDermot Roe of Alderford House.
+The family, who were said to be a branch of the Mac Brádaigh sept of County Cavan (Carolan's great-grandfather, Shane Grana O'Carrolan, was chieftain of his sept in 1607), forfeited their estates during the civil wars and moved from Meath in 1684 to Ballyfarnon, County Roscommon, on the invitation of the family of MacDermot Roe of Alderford House.
 In Roscommon, his father took a job with the MacDermott Roe family.
 Mrs. MacDermott Roe gave Turlough an education, and he showed talent in poetry.
 After being blinded by smallpox at the age of eighteen, Carolan was apprenticed by Mrs. MacDermott Roe to a good harper.
 At the age of twenty-one, being given a horse and a guide, he set out to travel Ireland and compose songs for patrons.

 For almost fifty years, Carolan journeyed from one end of Ireland to the other, composing and performing his tunes.
 One of his earliest compositions was about Brigid Cruise, with whom he was infatuated.
 Brigid was the teenage daughter of the schoolmaster at the school for the blind attended by Carolan in Cruisetown, Ireland.
 In 1720, Carolan married Mary Maguire.
 He was then 50 years of age.
 Their first family home was a cottage on a parcel of land near the town of Manachain (now Mohill) in County Leitrim, where they settled.
 They had seven children, six daughters and one son.
 In 1733 Mary died.

 Turlough O'Carolan died on 25 March 1738.
 He is buried in the MacDermott Roe family crypt in Kilronan Burial Ground near Ballyfarnon, County Roscommon.
 The annual O'Carolan Harp Festival and Summer School commemorates his life and work in Keadue, County Roscommon.

-A bronze monument by sculptor Oisin Kelly depicting Turlough O'Carolan playing his harp was erected on a plinth at the Market Square, Mohill, on 10 August 1986, and was unveiled by Patrick Hillery, President of Ireland.
+A bronze monument by sculptor Oisín Kelly depicting Turlough O'Carolan playing his harp was erected on a plinth at the Market Square, Mohill, on 10 August 1986, and was unveiled by Patrick Hillery, President of Ireland.

-A statue was erected to him in 2002 at his place of birth, during the Annual O'Carolan Harp Festival, the first of which was held in Nobber in 1988.
+A statue was erected for him in 2002 at his place of birth, during the Annual O'Carolan Harp Festival, the first of which was held in Nobber in 1988.